mooreds/docs-1/building/user-config.md

 ## Manage users

 You can view and administer registered users in **Users &gt; Registered Users**.
-You can delete users or their keys as necessary.
+You can delete users or remove authorizations as necessary.

 ## Manage keys